katiaipduarte/nextjs-template/README.md

 ## Installation

-To use this app, first clone from GitHub via 'git clone https://github.com/katiaipduarte' at your terminal, `cd` to the new directory, then run `npm run install:npm`.
+To use this app, first clone from GitHub via 'git clone https://github.com/katiaipduarte' at your terminal, `cd` to the new directory, then run `npm i`.
 Before running this project, you will need to create a `.env.local` file, with the same env as the ones in the `.env.example`.
 At last, run `npm run dev` to launch your http server.

-If you clone this repository, don't forget to run `npm i husky` or `yarn husky install` to enable husky.
+If you clone this repository, don't forget to run `npm run prepare` to enable husky.

 ## Future Work